Crystal Palace: Contrasting Their Defensive Principles Under Roy Hodgson And Patrick Vieira Tactics

 Vieira wants his team to be far more ball-oriented in this phase as opposed to his predecessor’s preferences for a zonal system.

-This essentially means that Palace shift their entire defensive block in unison with where the ball is, picking up the closest passing options to the ball-carrier instead of having set players defend zonally or in a man-marking style.
+This essentially means that Palace shifts their entire defensive block in unison with where the ball is, picking up the closest passing options to the ball carrier instead of having set players defend zonally or in a man-marking style.

-When in their 4-5-1 shape, Gallagher is always tasked with pushing up next to the centre-forward to create a two-man first line of pressure which creates a temporary 4-4-2 shape.
+When in their 4-5-1 shape, Gallagher is always tasked with pushing up next to the centre-forward to create a two-man first line of pressure, creating a temporary 4-4-2 shape.

 Crystal Palace: Contrasting their defensive principles under Vieira and Hodgson